ukama/ukama/systems/messaging/nns/README.md

 ## CoreDNS Integration

-Network service acts as a [CoreDNS grpc plugin](https://coredns.io/plugins/grpc/) that resolves A  DNS requests only.
+NNS service acts as a [CoreDNS grpc plugin](https://coredns.io/plugins/grpc/) that resolves A  DNS requests only.
 Refer to CoreDNS documentation for more details.

 Here is an example of CoreDNS config map that resolves all subdomains of `.node.mesh` via network service: